 This is usually not a question you should ask some who has an interest which might conflict with yours, but we will try to provide an honest answer nonetheless.
 In PacketCrypt mining, the first pool in the miner configuration/command line sets the mining difficulty for that miner.
 Due to conflicting decisions by pool operators, not all pool configurations are compatible as some pools require announcements to be mined at a specific difficulty, or have different payout classes for different difficulty levels.
 Generally each pool aims to make the configuration where it is listed as the first pool the most profitable, but results vary over time.
 Our recommended common configuration is:

 If you appreciate our work and want to contribute to the continuations of our services to the project, please consider listing pkt.world as your first pool.

-The Pkt.world wallet built-in miner currently only mines to the Pkt.world and Pktpool pools, because it requires a special configuration on the pool side and is provided mostly as a convenient method to start mining.
+The Pkt.world wallet built-in miner currently only mines to the Pkt.world, Pktpool and Pkteer pools, because it requires a special configuration on the pool side and is provided mostly as a convenient method to start mining.
 Since there is no other funding for the development than our pool, we would appreciate it if you consider using the Pkt.world wallet built-in miner as-is, or list our pool first in your miner configuration to support further development of the Pkt.world and other services provided by Pkt.world.